mlapistudy/Keeper_artifact/README.md

 # Readme
 This is the artifact for our TOSEM paper "Keeper: Automated Testing and Fixing of Machine Learning Software".

-Keeper is a systematic testing tool for software that uses ML API.
+Keeper is a systematic testing and fixing tool for ML software.
 It is an extended work from our [ICSE 22](https://github.com/mlapistudy/ICSE2022_158) work.

 ## How to install